cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 - (15) is downloaded from the problematic sites repo provided by De Maio et al.
 - (16) is (14) with problematic sites masked out.
 - (17) are the results of running the Nexstrain diagnostic script.
 - (18) is (16) with problematic sequenced identified by the Nextstrain diagnostic script filtered out.
+(18.1) and (18.2) are (18) divided into only Swiss and only non-Swiss sequences.
 - (19) is a list of foreign sequences genetically similar to Swiss sequences.
 - (20) are estiamates of the number of travel arrivals into Switzerland by month.
 - (22) is downloaded from the ECDC.